 We will be undertaking some minor upgrade works to the CCTV and Main Gate over the next couple of weeks.

-Work will be undertaken on 12-13th August by SECOM to add two additional cameras and move the position of two existing cameras.
+Final work will be undertaken on 2nd September as a follow up from previous work on 12-13th August by SECOM to add two additional cameras and move the position of two existing cameras.
 This is being undertaken to improve coverage of the central roadway areas and the riverwall entrance.
 The addition of extra cameras was discussed at the last AGM and care has been taken to ensure this upgrade in keeping with the requirements set out during the original CCTV consultation.

 SECOM have confirmed that they will be following government COVID-19 working practices.
 There may be some minor disruption in the form of drilling noise during working hours – especially for residents in Blocks 1,2,3 & 4 (Flats).